sakshikolekar03/Project-Command-Utility/README.md

  Output: it creates a folder under current path with name "OrgaziedFiles" which has sub folders named "Images", "Docs", "Audios", "Videos" and "Txts"
          it takes each file and put that file in it's respective folder from OrgaziedFiles's subfolder For example, after running this command "Images" folder will have all the .jpeg, .png, ,gif files

+How to run:
+Step 1: Open Command prompt
+Step 2: Go to Activity folder by using 'cd' command Step 3: Run command: "node mycli.js help"
+Note: you can run any command from the given three commands.